-Riverside west of the Tower South (in this case it's - east) bank - Kingston Portsmouth Road
+Riverside west of the Tower South (east) bank - Kingston Portsmouth Road

 This post shows only sites 'south' of the river.
 North of the river is Hampton Court Park Rick Pond